EstimatedEst. Read Time: 25 minutes

 dumbbell pullover

-HOW TO DO IT: Start position is lying on your back across a flat bench with feet planted firmly on the ground, holding a dumbbell with both hands.
-Bring the dumbbell over and back behind your head, squeezing the dumbbells together as you return to start.
-Keep your core engaged, maintain proper form and rest 1-2 minutes between sets.
+1. Start position is lying on your back across a flat bench with feet planted firmly on the ground, holding a dumbbell with both hands.

 WHAT MAKES IT EFFECTIVE: Squeezing the hands together as you pull the weight overhead creates a great adduction from the top down.

-These are two great exercises to target the mid chest fibers for you to include in your chest workout routine.
+These are two great exercises to target the mid chest fibers for you to include in your quick chest workout routine.

 BEST EXERCISES FOR UPPER CHEST